PDS 456: Description

 An extremely bright X-ray flare was detected from PDS 456 in September 2018.
 Based on observations, it showed a flux increase by a factor 4, including its time-scale doubling and a high level of flare energy, exceeding 10^{51} erg.
 In addition, PDS 456 also displayed X-ray emission hardening following the flare.
 Radio images by very long baseline interferometry (VLBI) found PDS 456 has a complex nucleus described to be radio-emitting, an extended structure and a jet.

 In 2019, observations by the Atacama Large Millimeter Array (ALMA) found PDS 456 to contain kiloparsec-scale molecular outflows.
-The molecular outflows are estimated to have a mass of 2.5 x 10^{8} M_{ʘ} while a value of 290 M_{ʘ} yr^{−1} was calculated for its outflow mass rate.
+The molecular outflows are estimated to have a mass of 2.5 × 10^{8} M_{☉} while a value of 290 M_{☉} yr^{−1} was calculated for its outflow mass rate.
 Given its short depletion time, it is estimated the star-formation in PDS 456 would be quenched.

 Additionally, disk wind from the accretion disk and signatures of highly ionized gas detected via X-ray broadband spectra of PDS 456, was also present.
-A supermassive black hole mass of 10^{9.2±0.2} M_{ʘ} was estimated for the object.
+A supermassive black hole mass of 10^{9.2±0.2} M_{☉} was estimated for the object.